 Traffic and ROI analytics

-The event only needs to be recorded once to be used forever.
+The virtual event only needs to be recorded once to be used forever.

-This means that, once it is recorded, it can be cut and manipulated almost endlessly.
-This makes it possible to be used in so many different circumstances.
+This means that, once it is recorded, it can be cut and manipulated almost endlessly, making it possible to be used in so many different circumstances.

 Holding a virtual event can give you the opportunity to gather metrics that you wouldn’t otherwise be able to.
 In fact, if you are not using data to drive your business strategy, your competition will leave you behind.